-The option choice form is attached to the back of this booklet.
-Choices will need to be made by Friday 12th February 2021 and will be made via the SIMS App.
-Guidance on how to use this will be emailed to you during the week of 25th January.
+The option choice summary is attached to the back of this booklet.
+Choices will need to be made by Friday 18th March 2022 and will be made via the SIMS App.
+Guidance on how to use this will be emailed to you during the week of 28th February.

-Finally, we look forward to continuing to work together with you all over the next two years and hope that, through consultation and co-operation, we can ensure that a smooth and successful two-year course is achieved for all students.
+Finally, we look forward to seeing you at the Year 9 Options Evening on Tuesday 1st March at 7.00pm and continuing to work together with you all over the next two years.
+We hope that through consultation and co-operation, we can ensure that a smooth and successful two-year course is achieved for all students.